Expertise elevates AI usage: experimental evidence comparing laypeople and professional artists: Method

-In the creative task, participants were instead asked to make a new image that would be "as different from the original as possible".
+In the copying task, participants were asked to prompt the model to generate an image "as close as possible" to the reference image.
+In the creative task, participants were instead asked to make a new image that would be "as different as possible".
 Their instructions further clarified that 1) ideally, they should aim for "an image with different \textbf{content} as well as different \textbf{visuals}", and that 2) negation does not work well for this and would actually increase the likelihood of adding something to the image.
 To make sure results remain comparable and the task reasonably challenging, the start of the prompt was (visibly) fixed in the text box to the first words used to create the reference image.
 For example, if the prompt we used to create the image was "A photo of a classic gray Mini Cooper in a parking lot of a shopping mall", the text box would contain the locked starting phrase "A photo of a gray classic Mini Cooper".
-This task was designed to measure creativity in addition to the descriptive skills of the first task, as it requires the addition of something novel and divergent, not just reproduction.
-As such, professional artists would be expected to excel.
-As discussed in the Introduction, measuring creativity is challenging, but we nevertheless propose ways to compare the groups as described below.
-An alternative for this task we considered would have been to instruct them to prompt for an image that would be just "more creative".
-We opted for the more indirect task of creating a different image, as it arguably still requires expressing creativity, while being much more straightforward to operationalize than measuring what is "more" and "less" creative (see below).